 Skilled Migrant Visa

-The Skilled Migrant Visa is a visa based on a points based system.
+The Skilled Migrant Visa is a visa which works on a points scale basis.
 The points are awarded for areas including age, work experience, qualifications...
-To be eligible to apply and get a chance to be selected to the second step, you must reach a minimum level of 100 points set by the Immigration New Zealand.
+To be eligible to apply and get a chance to be selected to the second step, you must reach a minimum level of 160 points set by the Immigration New Zealand.

-A Skilled Migrant application process has 2 steps:
+A Skilled Migrant application process involves 2 steps:

 - The initial step is the Expression of Interest (EOI) to submit to immigration

-- The second step is an invitation to apply for the skilled migrant visa if your EOI is selected by immigration
+- The second step is an Invitation To Apply (ITA) for residency if your EOI is selected by the immigration department.